Export Live Animals to China

 For APHIS VMO: Digital endorsement for SOME COMMODITIES ONLY

-USDA-accredited veterinarians can submit health certificates for electronic signature through VEHCS (Veterinary Export Health Certification System).
+USDA-accredited veterinarians can electronically issue health certificates and use VEHCS (Veterinary Export Health Certification System) to submit them to USDA for endorsement.

 Beijing is not currently allowing the importation of aquatic animals.
 Please arrange for aquatic animals to arrive at a different Chinese port of entry.
 Other animals are now allowed entry.